Table of Contents

 - 3 Risk factors of Nerve Injuries

 - 5 Diagnosis of Nerve Injury

 - 7 Conclusion

-Nerves serve as the body’s communicating system, carrying messages from the brain to the rest of the body.
+Nerves serve as the body’s communication system, carrying messages from the brain to the rest of the body.
 This helps the body in carrying out different movements.
 When nerve injuries occur, they will not transmit the messages.
 This inhibits muscles from working and creates numbness in the area served by that nerve.
-Motor nerves connect the brain to the muscles and are responsible for controlling intentional movements of the body.
+Motor nerves connect the brain to the muscles and are responsible for controlling the intentional movements of the body.

 Causes of Nerve Injuries

 Because of their delicate nature, nerves are injured when pressure is applied or stretched.
 A single cut in the nerve can cause it to stop transmitting signals since the signal cannot pass through a gap in the nerve.

 Accidents are a common cause of nerve injuries.
 Nerve damage can occur when your nerves are pinched, crushed, or otherwise damaged over an extended period during a vehicle accident.
 Also, internal injuries, inflammation, and compression can all put pressure on your nerves, causing severe nerve injuries.

 Nerve injury can be caused by different risk factors such as drug side effects due to chemotherapy, toxic substances, diseases like Lyme and HIV.
 Vitamin B6 and B12 deficiency are also linked to a higher risk of nerve damage.